Frequently Requested Statistics on Immigrants and Immigration in the United States

-Approximately 15 percent of those who naturalized in 2014 lived in the greater New York metropolitan area (100,250), another 9 percent in the greater Los Angeles metropolitan area (57,674), and 8 percent in the greater Miami metro area (52,544).
-These areas, together with the greater Washington, DC and Chicago metro areas (4 percent each), and the greater San Francisco, Houston, and Boston areas (about 3 percent each) were home to around half (48 percent) of new U.S. citizens in 2014.
+Approximately 16 percent of those who naturalized in 2015 lived in the greater New York metropolitan area (113,758), another 9 percent in the greater Los Angeles metropolitan area (69,017), and 7 percent in the greater Miami metro area (53,448).
+These areas, together with the greater Washington, DC and Houston metro areas (4 percent each), and the greater Chicago, San Francisco, Dallas, and Boston areas (about 3 percent each) were home to slightly more than half (51 percent) of new U.S. citizens in 2015.

 How many green-card holders are eligible to naturalize?

-According to the latest available USCIS estimates, 13.3 million LPRs resided in the United States on January 1, 2012.
-Of them, about 8.8 million were eligible to naturalize.
+According to the latest available USCIS estimates, about 8.8 million of the 13.3 million LPRs resident in the United States on January 1, 2012 were eligible to naturalize.

 How long does it take on average for green-card holders to naturalize?

-According to USCIS estimates, immigrants who naturalized in 2014 spent a median of seven years in LPR status before becoming U.S. citizens.
-The time varied by country of origin: African- and Asian-born immigrants spent about 6 years in LPR status before naturalization, followed by those born in South America (7 years), Europe (8 years), Oceania (9 years), and North America (including Central America, 10 years).
+Immigrants who naturalized in 2015 spent a median of seven years in LPR status before becoming U.S. citizens, according to USCIS estimates.
+The time varied by country of origin: African- and Asian-born immigrants spent about six years in LPR status before naturalization, followed by those born in South America (seven years), Europe (nine years), Oceania (nine years), and North America (including Central America, ten years).

 How many visa applications for permanent immigration (green cards) are backlogged?

 Two types of backlogs impact the issuance of green cards.
 The first is due to visa availability.
-The government caps employment-based, permanent visas for foreign workers and their families at 140,000 per year worldwide.
+The government caps employment-based permanent visas for foreign workers and their families at 140,000 per year worldwide (a cap that has remained unchanged since 1990).
 Family-sponsored preferences are limited to 226,000 visas per year.
 Also, no country can receive more than 7 percent of the total annual number of family-sponsored and employment-based visas (approximately 25,600 visas).

 The second type of backlog is due to processing delays of applicants' documents, which is related to government processing capacity as well as increased background and criminal checks.

-In April 2016, the U.S. government was still processing some family-sponsored visa applications dating to September 1992, and was still processing some employment-related visa applications from August 2004.
+In March 2017, the U.S. government was still processing some family-sponsored visa applications dating to August 1993, and some employment-related visa applications from March 2005.

-- For more details about wait times by immigration category and country of origin, see the State Department’s Visa Bulletin.
+- For more details about wait times by immigration category and country of origin, see the State Department Visa Bulletin.